Compare landlord insurance deals

 Gives landlords protection from having to pay the full cost of a personal injury claim made against them by a tenant or visitor to the property.

 Rent guarantee insurance

 Will cover you for missed or completely non-paid rent form your tenants.

 Will cover the cost of legal fees for things such as taking trespassers to court.

 Keeps you afloat if the property suddenly becomes uninhabitable.
 When looking at the different landlord insurance policies available, you need to carefully consider if they will be suitable for your exact requirements.
 Some providers will not be able to provide insurance policies to certain kind of buildings or tenancy types.

 When getting landlord insurance quotes you may find it useful to have some of the following information to hand:

-- Building type such as terraced house, semi detached etc
+Building type such as a terraced house, semi detached etc

 Information on the roof type such as whether it is tile or slate or if any portion of it is flat